bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_posts/2025-07-27-R Survival Guide.md

   sidebar: left
 ---

 I'm not an expert in R, but while working on my project on microbial ecology, I often felt overwhelmed managing different datasets.
 There was chaos.
 Most times, I’d forget what each file was for or how I did certain steps.
 Eventually, I lost track of so much that I decided to collect tips and best practices to make my RStudio workflow smoother.
-This blog post is a beginner-friendly guide to help you write better R code, organize your projects, and share your work more effectively.
+This blog post is a beginner-friendly guide to help you write better R code, organise your projects, and share your work more effectively.

+**NOTE:** I used examples from microbial ecology, but the approach is similar for any R-based data analysis.
+Please don’t focus too much on terms like OTU or alpha diversity.
+You can replace them with general names like sales_data or apple_counts if that makes it easier to follow.

 ---

-## Beginner Essentials: Writing, Running, and Organizing R Code
+## Beginner Essentials: Writing, Running, and Organising R Code

 _(Focus: Clean workflows, avoiding common pitfalls, setting up projects)_
 This guide helps new R users establish good habits from the start.
 Whether you’re setting up a project, writing scripts, or debugging errors, these tips will save you time and frustration.